 So, here’s how you can prepare for building tenders and succeed as an SME.

-Preparation is the key to success when tendering as an SME.
+Preparation is the key to success when tendering for a construction contract in the UK.
 Once you’re prepared and have the correct information ready, completing your building tender will feel much more straightforward.

 Let’s take a look at the common stages of a building tender, and how your SME can prepare for them.

 – The PAS 91 is simply a standardised Pre-Qualification Questionnaire (PQQ) for construction bids.
 You must pass this in order for the rest of your tender to be considered.
 You must provide policies and answer questions regarding;